solo-io/workshops/gloo-portal/README.md

 ### Create an API Product

-API Products are Kubernetes Custom Resources which bundle the APIs defined in API Docs into a product which can be exposed to ingress traffic as well as published on a Portal UI.
-An API Product defines what API operations are being exposed, and the routing information to reach the services.
+**API Products** are Kubernetes Custom Resources which bundle the APIs defined in **API Docs** into a product that can be exposed to ingress traffic as well as published on a Portal UI.
+An **API Product** defines what API operations are being exposed, and the routing information to reach the services.

-Let's create an API Product using the API Docs we've just created and pointing to the 2 versions of the `Petstore` application:
+Let's create an **API Product** using the **API Docs** we've just created and pointing to the 2 versions of the `Petstore` application:

 ```bash
 cat << EOF | kubectl apply -f-